 Like humans, baby crows are pretty vocal and have a lot to say.
 They make a variety of sounds, including distress cries and begging calls.
-These sounds are much weaker compared to the deep “caw” sounds of adult birds.
+These sounds are much weaker than adult birds' deep “caw” sounds.

 Begging calls are the most common.
 They are repetitive high-pitched cries that baby crows use to beg their parents for food.
 They often accompany these calls by stretching their necks and flapping their wings.